 N— switch between shells

-CTRL+B, a digit — switch to chosen shell by corresponding number
+CTRL+B, a digit — switch to the chosen shell by the corresponding number

 "— split current window horizontally into panels (panels are inside windows)